 A book that focuses on the human history of the Galapagos Islands, all the way from a to z.
-It reads like a a captivating novel and is well researched, with a perfect dose of humour.
+It reads like a captivating novel and is well researched, with a perfect dose of humor.

 Simple, easy to use pocket field guide with excellent photos for identifying species throughout the archipelago.
-Encompasses all the birds, mammals and reptiles that a visitor might encounter.
+It encompasses all the birds, mammals, and reptiles that a visitor might encounter.

-Great book to read prior to visiting the Galapagos.
-Provides general and useful information regarding the history, geology, fauna, flora and conservation of the islands.
+A great book to read prior to visiting the Galapagos.
+It provides general and useful information regarding the history, geology, fauna, flora, and conservation of the islands.

 The true rock star!
 Animals aside, Galapagos is a wonderland for geologists.
 Theo makes geology (with a focus on vulcanology) fun and easy to comprehend.
 Colorful images and plenty of photos, this book explains the unique geology of every island.